ipfs/boxo/ipns/README.md

 > ipns record definitions

 This package contains all of components necessary to create, understand, and validate IPNS records.
+It does *not* publish or resolve those records. [`go-ipfs`](https://github.com/ipfs/go-ipfs) uses this package internally to manipulate records.

 ## Usage